Quasilyte/reast/README.md

 // Before:
 f1(x)
 f2()
+<- c
 // After:
 _ = f1(x)
 _, _ = f2()
+_ = <- c
 ```

 **Reason**: merging of two functionally identical forms into one.

+## TODO

+There are rules that make some constructions impossible to
+express syntax errors.

+For example, if `x, y := f()` is re-written into `var` and `=`,
+it can no longer be used where **simple statement** is expected.
+Most statements that allow (optional) initializer statement
+fall into this category.
+It is a real issue that should be solved.

+TODO list for rules:
+* For loops.
+* Switch statement.
+* If statement.